iExecBlockchainComputing/PoCo/v2plan/README.md

 ```
 docker logs -f iexec-geth-local
 ```
-Your local geth network  is ready, you can launch your truffle test with :
+Your local geth network  is ready, you can launch your truffle action

 ### choice 1 or 2 then : deploy smart contract